 What is an IRS Tax Audit?

 The IRS is auditing thousands of taxpayers every day.
-The chances are that you will be subject to an IRS or State Tax Audit at some point – especially if you are self-employed, have significant investment losses, have rental real estate, or large deductions.
+The chances are that you will be subject to an IRS or State Tax Audit at some point – especially if you are self-employed, have significant investment losses, have rental real estate, or have large deductions.

-An audit is defined as an “official examination and verification of accounts and records, especially of financial accounts.”
-An audit is a potentially complex and invasive process – and you should never go it alone.
+An audit is an “official examination and verification of accounts and records, especially of financial accounts.”
+An audit is a potentially complex and invasive process; you should never do it alone.

 Three IRS Audit Types

 There are three major audit types the IRS uses:

 - Correspondence – The IRS Conducts Audit by Mail

 - Office Audit – You are required to appear at an IRS office